oiricaud/University-Course-Registration/README.md

 Description
 ======

-This respiratory builds an android application with the idea of having the same University Course Registration (Goldmine) experience on a mobile device.
+This respiratory contains an android java application of a University Course Registration.
+To test this yourself, download this respiratory as a zip file and unzip the folder on your Desktop.
+Then open Android Studio and click on "Open an Existing Android Studio Project", find the unzip folder and import build.gradle.

 The purpose of this respiratory is to allow new or existing users to create accounts and be able to sign up for their college courses.
 It is common for University students to enroll for their classes.
 Hence, this application will enhance the experience of the user to register through a mobile app.